selsamman/amorphic-ticket-demo/README.md

-Semotus is an object oriented framework for creating nodeJS applications that share code between he browser and the server.
+Semotus is a framework for creating an object-oriented web-based applications in nodeJS and mongoDB.

 The key features include: